Shamanic Medicine

 It is statistically impossible that my personal experiences with Ayahuasca are unique.
 This is confirmed by Occult Mysteries' own investigation of Shamanism mentioned in their foreword to my article.
 The afterword to their investigation lists several well-authenticated cases of the serious dangers Ayahuasca poses to those who participate in these Shamanic ceremonies, including rape and death.
 Yet when I did my own research for this article, I was amazed to discover that most experience-based as well as (qualitative) scholarly articles on Shamanic drugs paint a wholly positive picture of their use.
 Although the authors acknowledge that the research is insufficient, and although they warn against the dangers for people who are mentally unstable or taking medicine for mental conditions, without exception they highlight the positive effect of Ayahuasca on people who suffer from addiction and depression.

 I have some thoughts about these findings: Firstly, if a substance is dangerous for people with a mental condition, this means, according to my translation: "This substance is poisonous and can harm you, but if you are strong enough, you can handle the risk."
 Secondly, let's assume the research results exclude other factors that increase the wellbeing of participants who suffer from depression.
 Let's also assume that other factors like the Hawthorn effect, Choice-supportive bias, or Groupthink bias are not at work here.
 Then it might be true that Ayahuasca may be of some benefit in helping people suffering from depression or addiction.
 I should explain that these terms belong to the jargon of psychology and cognitive science.
 The 'Hawthorn effect' is named after research among workers who made electrical relays at the Hawthorne Works, a Western Electric plant in Cicero, Illinois, in the USA in the 1920's.
 It is a psychological term describing how individuals may modify an aspect of their behaviour in response to their awareness of being observed.
 It is well-known that people who are severely depressed are in a very dark place.
 Could it be that realizing that there are even darker places and emotions, helps them to try to embrace normal life again?
 Or maybe it is even simpler than that.
-Perhaps the realization that there is more to life than the physical senses reveal, stirs something in them to become curious and explorative again.
+Perhaps the realisation that there is more to life than the physical senses reveal, stirs something in them to become curious and explorative again.
 But what will it cost them in the long term?
 The occultist Paracelsus comes to my mind.
 He discovered that certain extremely dangerous, poisonous substances can have a healing effect in some very specific illnesses.
 But he would never advise a healthy person to experiment with them, would he?
 And finally, the themes in the works of Charles Dickens might also have some relevance.
 Some people, when faced with extreme loss, darkness, suffering or death, soften and become more compassionate.
 Does this mean we should deliberately expose ourselves to extreme negative conditions?
 A study of Dickens' work, especially his letters, will convince you this is not what he would advise.
 He was a devotee of the gospels of Christ (and he rejected the Old Testament) and a fierce opponent of the Church's dogmas.

 I did find some information online about the dangers of Shamanic substances.
 Most of these sources are in the field of drugs education, addiction, and mental health.
 The most interesting one is a website, created by a psychotherapist after seeing patients who have suffered mental illness after taking Ayahuasca.
 According to this physician, these clients started suffering permanent anxiety disorders months after drinking the tea.
 Patients, who were recovering from a disorder, got worse and even contemplated suicide.
 There are also news articles reporting incidents of violence after Ayahuasca or other Shamanic drug usage as I mentioned earlier in connection with Occult Mysteries' investigation of Shamanism — Tripping out with Shamans.
 Unfortunately, these negative views and even hard, incontrovertible evidence about the dangers of Shamanic drugs are lost in the overwhelming deluge of glowing advertisements promising instant enlightenment and healing.